-After taking advice on these matters, Strike and the concession owner commenced discussions about potential amendments to the contractual arrangements between them to ensure that they remain consistent with the new Mining Law and Regulations.
-Discussions are continuing at the date of this report.
-Strike continued to seek the permits required to commence mining in parallel with the discussions, however addressing the issues created by the new Mining Law has resulted in a delay to project commencement.
+Strike and the concession owner are in discussions about potential amendments to the contractual arrangements between them to ensure that they remain consistent with Indonesia's new Mining Law and Regulations, which have been promulgated in instalments since January 2009.
+Strike continues to seek the permits required to commence mining in parallel with these negotiations, however addressing the issues created by the new Mining Law has resulted in a delay to project commencement.